anoopkcn/zenv/README.md

 ### Registering and Deregistering Environments

+A metadata information about the environments are stored at `ZENV_DIR/registry.json`. by default `ZENV_DIR` is `$HOME/.zenv`.
+But one can set `ZENV_DIR` environment variable as any directory with write permission.

 Register an environment in the global registry:

 **This is done automatically when you run `zenv setup env_name`**